I have a confession to make: I’ve never felt fully comfortable with my wardrobe.

 I have a bit of a jeans addiction but my favorite jeans all came from Reformation.
 The cut is phenomenal and the prices are perfect, especially the Liza High Straight jean.
 I have more jeans from Re/Done (pricey), Levi’s (the classic 501 jeans), and & Other Stories.

 My high-waisted pants came from Nathalie Dumeix, a Parisian designer.
-They were 185 euros each, but it was worth it because you cannot find this style and quality elsewhere!
+They are 185 euros each, and definitely worth it because you cannot find this style and quality elsewhere!
 The pants are made in France, too so they should last me a while.
-I bought a simple straight leg black pant from Banana Republic.

 - Black silk slip dress